 - discuss glove use and hand hygiene during patient care activities;

 - demonstrate the correct way to wash hands with soap and water according to the WHO-recommended method;

 - demonstrate the correct way to perform hand hygiene with an alcohol-based handrub (ABHR) according to the WHO-recommended method; and

 - discuss key issues and considerations of hand hygiene in a health care facility.

 Course duration: Approximately 1 hour.

 Certificate: A Record of Achievement will be issued to participants who receive at least 70% on the post-test.
-You will have a total of 3 attempts on the post-test to be eligible to receive a certificate.
+You have an unlimited number of attempts to meet the threshold.

 Enroll me for this course

 The course is free.
 Just register for an account on OpenWHO and take the course!Enroll me now